 The study of GCE English Literature at St Martin’s School is a fantastic opportunity to further enhance the range of skills acquired at GCSE level.
 If pupils enjoy reading, discussing ideas, researching context and writing critical essays, they will find this a stimulating and challenging course.
 They will be encouraged to develop interest in and enjoyment of literature through reading widely, critically and analytically, across centuries.
 There is significant scope for independent study and the emphasis of the course will be on pupils’ development as an informed reader of literary texts covering the main genres of poetry, drama and prose.

 Pupils are expected to have achieved a B grade in both English Literature and Language at GCSE.

-Some texts are: Dr Faustus, The Mayor of Casterbridge, the poetry of Heaney and Sheers, King Lear, Chaucer.
-For the Unit 5 students can chose their own texts.
+Some texts are: A Streetcar Named Desire, Jane Eyre, the poetry of Heaney and Sheers and The Tempest.
+For the Unit 5 students can choose their own texts.